silviot/edx-platform-wiki/Javascript-standards-for-the-edx-platform.md

 ## Documentation
 Some programmers document their code, others do not.
 The world of JavaScript has a nifty informal documentation spec JSDoc.
 It is currently at version 3.
 Complete reference is located at [GitHub page](https://github.com/jsdoc3/jsdoc), and [official site](http://usejsdoc.org/).

-The following is a list of useful JSDoc 3 tags:
+The following is a list of useful JSDoc version 3 tags:
 - [@access](http://usejsdoc.org/tags-access.html) Specify the access level of this member - private, public, or protected.
 - [@author](http://usejsdoc.org/tags-author.html) Identify the author of an item.
 - [@callback](http://usejsdoc.org/tags-callback.html) Document a callback function.